Gramli/angular-notifier/README.md

 @use 'gramli-angular-notifier/styles/themes/theme-material';
 @use 'gramli-angular-notifier/styles/types/type-success';
 @use 'gramli-angular-notifier/styles/types/type-error';

-// Or use a complete theme bundle (recommended)
-@use 'gramli-angular-notifier/styles/themes/theme-material-complete';
 ```

 > **Note**: The deprecated `@import` syntax still works but will show Sass deprecation warnings.
 We recommend using `@use` to avoid warnings in your build output.